SAP-samples/btp-msteams-extend-workflow/tutorial/Step5-Deploy-Extension-Application/README.md

-## Build and Deployment of SAP BTP Extension Application.
+## Build and Deployment of SAP BTP Extension Application

-Let us clone the codebase and deploy the extension application.
+In this section, you will clone the codebase and deploy the extension application in SAP BTP.

 1. Clone [this](https://github.com/SAP-samples/btp-msteams-extend-workflow) GitHub Repository.

-    Before deployment to the SAP BTP environment, please make sure that you created an **XSUAA instance** in your BTP subaccount as described as mentioned under **XSUAA Instance** in Section **Step 1 - Configure SAP BTP**.
+    Before deployment to the SAP BTP environment, please make sure that you created an **XSUAA instance** in your BTP subaccount as described in **XSUAA Instance** in Section **Step 1 - Configure SAP BTP**.

     Otherwise, the deployment will fail due to the missing binding.
 In case you changed the name of your XSUAA instance from **wftaskdec-uaa-service** to something else, please adjust the **manifest.yml** file in the deploy folder of this project.